iamadi11/gpt-ui/README.md

 See [TESTING_CHECKLIST.md](./TESTING_CHECKLIST.md) for comprehensive testing guidelines.

-Unit tests are available for:
+Unit tests cover:
 - URL normalization and deduplication
 - Hash generation
 - Domain tagging heuristics
+- Ranking logic (V3)

 Run tests with:
 ```bash
 npm test
 ```

-### Known Limitations
+## Known Limitations

 1. **ChatGPT DOM Changes**: ChatGPT's DOM structure may change, requiring selector updates.
 The extension uses layered selectors and heuristics to be resilient, but major UI overhauls may require updates.

+2. **Preview Blocking**: Many sites block embedding via X-Frame-Options or CSP.
+This is a security feature - the extension detects this and shows a fallback message.

-2. **Streaming Detection**: Some streaming updates may be missed; extension uses MutationObserver with 300ms debouncing for optimal performance.
+3. **Streaming Detection**: Some streaming updates may be missed; extension uses MutationObserver with 300ms debouncing for optimal performance.

-3. **X-Frame Restrictions**: Some sites may block being loaded in iframes (not applicable here, but mentioned for completeness).

 4. **Highlight Accuracy**: Highlighting relies on selector hints; if ChatGPT changes its DOM structure significantly, highlights may not work until selectors are updated.

 5. **Favicon Loading**: Uses Chrome's internal `chrome://favicon2` service, which may not always have favicons for all domains.

+6. **Storage Limits**: Pins max 2000, history max 50 sessions, cache max 200 items (enforced with LRU eviction).

-### Troubleshooting
+## Troubleshooting

 **Extension not working:**
 - Check browser console for errors (`F12` → Console)